-C. STANDARDIZED TESTING
+F. STANDARDIZED TESTING DATES

 National and state standardized tests are administered during March, April, and May.
-Fifth grade students are administered a cognitive skills test (COGAT) and New Jersey Student Learning Assessment (NJSLA).
+Students in Grades 6 through 8 are administered the New Jersey Student Learning Assessment (NJSLA).
 The NJSLA Assessments, which are computer based, will be administered to students within the time frames listed below.
 Standardized test scores are mailed home in late June or over the course of the summer depending on availability.